 Life on Earth: Before the addition of the ocean waters, Earth had some form of primitive life, started in the Cambrian period.

 The steps mentioned in the picture above are also happening now; so there is no reason to assume a different way for the same things that are happening today in a certain way.

-"Superheated water vapor is the most common gas released during
+"Superheated water vapor is the most common gas

-released from volcanic eruptions."
+abundant gas released from volcanic eruptions."

 We have seen in the section about the formation of the solar system that the moon's initial position was the first planet next the Sun, and then shifted.